zaiisao/Documentation/en/Agora Platform/terms.md

 #### <a name="becoming-host"></a>[**<u>host (becoming)</u>**](../../en/Agora%20Platform/becoming_a_host.md)

-Becoming a host describes a scenario within a live-broadcast channel (the channel profile is live broadcast) when an audience switches the user role and becomes a host (broadcaster).
+Becoming a host describes a scenario within a live interactive streaming channel (the channel profile is Live-Broadcast) when an audience switches the user role and becomes a host.

 ## I